Dynatrace/dynatrace-otel-collector/internal/data-ingest-cli/README.md

 - Send data read from the JSON file to an OTLP endpoint via gRPC.

 - Send statsd data read from a plain/text file and send it to the Collector endpoint via the chosen protocol.
+-
+- Send syslog data read from a plain/text file and send it to the Collector endpoint via the chosen protocol.
+-
+- Send zipkin data read from a plain/text file and send it to the Collector endpoint via the chosen zipkin version.

 ## Building